 On April 2, 2002 GCL announced that the filing with the Securities and Exchange Commission of its Annual Report on Form 10-K for the fiscal year ended December 31, 2001 would be delayed.
-Arthur Andersen LLP ("Andersen"), the Debtors' independent public accountants, has previously informed the Debtors that Andersen would not be able to deliver an audit report with respect to the Debtors financial statements for the year ended December 31, 2001 contained in the Form 10-K report until the completion of an investigation by a special committee of GCL's board of directors into allegations made by a former employee of the Debtors regarding the Debtors' accounting and financial reporting practices.
-Among these allegations are claims that the Debtors' accounting for purchases and sales of fiber optic capacity and services with its carrier customers ("concurrent transactions") has not complied with generally accepted accounting principles.
+Arthur Andersen LLP ("Andersen"), the Debtors' independent public accountants, hashad previously informed the Debtors that Andersen would not be able to deliver an audit report with respect to the Debtors' financial statements for the year ended December 31, 2001 contained in the Form 10-K report until the completion of an investigation by a special committee of GCL's board of directors into allegations made by a former employee of the Debtors regarding the Debtors' accounting for purchases and sales of fiber optic capacity and services with its carrier customers ("concurrent transactions") has not complied with generally accepted accounting principles.
 The Los Angeles office of the Securities and Exchange Commission is also investigating the concurrent transactions, as well as various accounting and disclosure issues related to such transactions.

-During June 2002, Andersen informed GCL and the audit committee of its board of directors that Andersen's conviction of obstruction of justice will effectively end the firm's audit practice and as a result Andersen expects that it will cease practicing before the Securities and Exchange Commission by August 31, 2002.
-Therefore, Andersen will be unable to perform the audit and provide an audit report with respect to the Debtors' financial statements for the year ended December 31, 2001.
-In recognition of these investigations, the cessation of Andersen's audit practice and in light of the demands of the bankruptcy process, the Debtors have not yet completed preparation of their financial statements and other disclosures required in the Form 10-K. GCL's board of directors is currently seeking to retain a new independent public accounting firm (which is expected to serve in the role of examiner described elsewhere in this Disclosure Statement).
-Until it prepares its financial statements, completes the related Form 10-K disclosures, and receives an audit report, GCL will be unable to file its Annual Report on Form

-10-K for the year ended December 31, 2001.
+During June 2002, Andersen informed GCL and the audit committee of its board of directors that Andersen's conviction of obstruction of justice willwould effectively end the firm's audit practice and as a result Andersen expectsexpected that it willwould cease practicing before the Securities and Exchange Commission by August 31, 2002.
+Therefore, Andersen willbehas now ceased such practice and, as a result, Andersen is unable to perform the audit and provide an audit report with respect to the Debtors' financial statements for the year ended December 31, 2001.
+In recognition of these investigations, the cessation of Andersen's audit practice and in light of the demands of the bankruptcy process, the Debtors have not yet completed preparation of their financial statements and other disclosures required in the Form 10K.
+GCL's board of directors is currently seeking to retain a new independent public accounting firm (which is expected to serve in the role of examiner described elsewhere in this Disclosure Statement).
+Until it prepares its financial statements, completes the related Form 10-K disclosures, and receives an audit report, GCL will be unable to file its Annual Report on Form 10-K for the year ended December 31, 2001.
 Any changes to the financial statements resulting from any of the factors described herein and the completion of the 2001 financial statement audit could materially affect the unaudited financial statements included above and the Projections set forth below.